echronos/echronos/packages/rtos-example/rtos-example-manual.md

     </module>

-`kochab-signal-demo`
+`signal-demo`
 ====================

-This system demonstrates the eChronos Kochab variant's signal functionality:
+This system demonstrates eChronos signal functionality on variants that support priority scheduling:

   Part 0 has one task (A) demonstrate peeking and polling of signals, as well as waits returning immediately if a signal in the set is already available.